Pylons/pyramid/docs/narr/views.rst

 Two built-in renderers exist for :term:`Chameleon` templates.

-If the ``renderer`` attribute of a view configuration is an absolute path, a relative path or :term:`resource specification` which has a final path element with a filename extension of ``.pt``, the Chameleon ZPT renderer is used.
+If the ``renderer`` attribute of a view configuration is an absolute path, a relative path or :term:`asset specification` which has a final path element with a filename extension of ``.pt``, the Chameleon ZPT renderer is used.
 See :ref:`chameleon_zpt_templates` for more information about ZPT templates.

-If the ``renderer`` attribute of a view configuration is an absolute path or a :term:`resource specification` which has a final path element with a filename extension of ``.txt``, the :term:`Chameleon` text renderer is used.
+If the ``renderer`` attribute of a view configuration is an absolute path or a :term:`asset specification` which has a final path element with a filename extension of ``.txt``, the :term:`Chameleon` text renderer is used.
 See :ref:`chameleon_zpt_templates` for more information about Chameleon text templates.

 The behavior of these renderers is the same, except for the engine used to render the template.

-When a ``renderer`` attribute that names a template path or :term:`resource specification` (e.g. ``myproject:templates/foo.pt`` or ``myproject:templates/foo.txt``) is used, the view must return a :term:`Response` object or a Python *dictionary*.
+When a ``renderer`` attribute that names a template path or :term:`asset specification` (e.g. ``myproject:templates/foo.pt`` or ``myproject:templates/foo.txt``) is used, the view must return a :term:`Response` object or a Python *dictionary*.
 If the view callable with